jalvarezga/jalvarezga.github.io/_posts/2018-05-29-welcome-to-jekyll.markdown

 <small>In honor to Vidmantas Bentkus.</small>

-[comment]: <> (Picture courtesy of unsplash,Tyler Nix, https://unsplash.com/photos/person-pouring-liquid-on-drinking-glass-yKalliZTaQU)
+[comment]: <> (Picture courtesy of unsplash, Louis Hansel, https://unsplash.com/photos/stainless-steel-espresso-machine-on-brown-wooden-table-9v3nL6pAxjw)

 In 2005 Vidmantas Bentkus an innovative [concentration inequality](https://arxiv.org/abs/math/0410159).
 Astonishingly, this inequality has very practical implications in machine learning as shown by Angelopoulos, Bates et. al. in [Learn then Test](https://arxiv.org/abs/2110.01052).